 If the motive becomes greed or unnecessary exploitation, it crosses the line.

-Determining one's fees is not merely a financial decision—it is an affirmation of professional value.
-Homeopaths are as professional as any other professional in their area.
-We can save lives like our counterparts, but ofcourse not in emergency rooms on war footing, but yes we respect that but we guide our patients in right needed at that hour.
 If properly utilized, we as Homeopaths can save lakhs of rupees in terms of hospital bills and expensive diagnostic tests.
 Its just lack of proper knowledge about Homeopathy, and most people simply remain misguided about its true potential (credits to the Big Pharma..!).
-I truly hope the society understands the value of Homeopathic medicine and esp. preventive medicine in the coming future and the monumental role of Homeopathy in them.
+I truly hope the society understands the value of Homeopathic medicine and esp. preventive medicine in the coming future and the monumental role of Homeopathy in it.
+So respecting the worth of Homeopaths is not a privilege for them—it is indeed an investment in the well-being of society.

 Post a Comment